 "An unforgettable experience... great fun and educational.
 I highly recommend to anyone from any walk of life.
 Completely rejuvenating. " -Angus Rickman

 Tree Nursery Weeks are held at Dundreggan, a 10,000 acre Conservation Estate that is owned by Trees for Life in Glen Moriston, near Loch Ness.
-Our Nursery is idyllically located next to a wildflower meadow and tranquil birch woodlands that invite exploration.
+Dundreggan has been described as a ‘lost world’ for biodiversity with frequent discoveries of rare species not found anywhere else in the UK.
+The nursery is idyllically located next to a wildflower meadow and tranquil birch woodlands that invite exploration.
 We are growing a range of native trees for planting at our project sites, including rare species such as dwarf birch and woolly willow, and trialling innovative ways to propagate aspen, a beautiful but rare tree in the Caledonian Forest.

 Accommodation is in Dundreggan Lodge, located next to the nursery.
 The lodge is situated on the southern boundary of Dundreggan, overlooking the River Moriston.
 This comfortable and warm building has three bunkrooms, a well appointed new kitchen, a large lounge/dining area, two en-suite shower rooms and two other shower/toilets.
 You will also have access to our growing library and equipment such as camera traps, microscope, bat detectors, moth traps as well as our hide, where pine martens are regularly seen.
 There are benches and a fire bowl in the garden for those who fancy an evening by a fire.
 There will be daily chores such as collecting firewood, cleaning tools as well as cooking meals.=